bkesterJP/content-ops-starter-jp2/content/pages/index.md

       <div style="text-align: left">Our first pre-seed fund has been fully
       invested, and after the pandemic, our band decided to move in different directions.
-Our Managing Director is now developing Sitewire into a standout company in the construction space.
-If you're interested in joining that team of killer senior technologist in Rails, React, Mobile and 3D visualization, feel free to reach out to [Bryan Kester on LinkedIn](https://www.linkedin.com/in/bryan-kester/).</div>
+Our Managing Director is now developing Sitewire into a standout company at the intersection of Construction and Real Estate Finance .
+If you're interested in joining that team of killer senior technologist in Rails, React, Mobile and 3D visualization, feel free to reach out to [Bryan Kester on
+      LinkedIn](https://www.linkedin.com/in/bryan-kester/).</div>